Climate change is hopeful, actually

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-Continuing this theme of imagining the future we want, it’s time to talk about SOLARPUNK!
+Continuing this theme of imagining the future we want, let's talk about about SOLARPUNK!
 Check out this video by Saint Andrewism, an Afro-Trinidadian creative who makes lots of videos on this topic.

-• Ok that bullet above was not a “fact” about Solarpunk technically.
-Solarpunk DOES take inspiration from nature motifs and Asian and African artistic movements.
+• 🎨 Solarpunk take inspiration from nature motifs and Asian and African artistic movements.

-Please watch the video and let me know if we should be solar punks together.
-I’ve never been converted to anything so quickly.
+Let us know if we should be solar punks together.
+We've never been converted to anything so quickly.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.